What Size Heat Pump? (and lots more besides!)

 So as you can imagine, with lots of guesstimates around building materials and air changes, there are challenges with the room by room method.

 But these challenges don’t mean don’t do it, far from it.
-It is still vitally important to do the survey to get the heat loss for each room so that you can choose the correct sized radiators or underfloor.
+It is still vitally important to do the survey to get the heat loss for each room so that you can choose the correct sized radiators, underfloor and ultimately the heat pump.

 So there are two aims of the home survey